Vocaloid producer Iyowa on influences, songwriting process

 Thoughts on chord progressions and a “concept-first” songwriting process

 Irie: Are there any artists you’ve been especially influenced by in your composition?

 Iyowa: I was really into Gesu no Kiwami Otome around middle school.
 I went through a phase where I painstakingly played all of the chord progressions from Enon Kawatani’s songs, including his other projects such as indigo la End.
 I still use a lot of those chord progressions when I make songs, so I think that’s been a big influence on me.

 Irie: I do think that comes across in how easy it is to get into the fundamental harmonic flow.

 Iyowa: When using tricky sounds, I think there has to be a strong chord progression underneath to support it, something fundamental that can appeal to emotions, or it falls apart.
-When it comes to the chorus melody as well, even if it’s wild, it has to be based on a phrase that flows well, or it all collapses and just sounds bad.
+That goes for the chorus melody, too.
+Even if it’s wild, it has to be based on a phrase that flows well, or it all collapses and just sounds bad.
 I think that philosophy is definitely influenced by Kawatani’s music.

 Irie: I know you also make your own MVs.
 What order do you usually make the music and visuals in?